When I was younger, I was never really into St. Patrick’s Day. Unless a shamrock shake was involved, I could take it or leave it.

 However, since having kids I try to make each holiday, big or small, a little special in some way for them.
 This could mean doing fun crafts like this Easter egg one or making some sort of fun food.
 St. Patrick’s Day is no exception to that rule.

-In my yummy, color food repertoire I have a few green food staples for the holiday, but I’ve found that it’s been fun to add to it year after year.
+In my yummy, color food repertoire I have a few green food staples for the holiday.
+I’ve found that it’s been fun to add to it year after year.

 This year I created some simple, mint crinkle cookies and then made them into rainbow sprinkle ice cream sandwiches with edible, golden stars (You can find those here.).
 They’re not healthy, they’re just fun and I have no problem with my kids having fun food for days that are supposed to be all about fun.

-If you’ve made crinkle cookies before you know they are one of the easiest cookies to make because they’re essentially dense cake bites.
+If you’ve made crinkle cookies before you know they are one of the easiest cookies to make.
+They’re essentially dense cake bites.
 I turned them into little ice cream sandwiches that you can make and freeze to use for later that day, which is perfect if you want to make them when the kids are at school or make them for a party at your house.

 The full recipe for these little, mint Leprechaun Crinkle Cookie Bites is below!